sburnett/bismark-passive-server/README.markdown

 Installation
 ------------

+First, clone this git repository from
+<git://github.com/sburnett/bismark-passive-server.git>.
+Be sure to run `git
+pull` periodically as I occasionally make important bug fixes and enhancements to the code.

 If you will store all your custom processing modules in the `bismark-passive-server` directory, then **you don't need to install anything**.